tensorfactory/PiFaceCam/README.md

 4) USB camera found at index[1].
 ```

 The status LED will blinks during system loading and turn ON continuously when system is ready.
-Once system is ready, open a browser and goto URL `http://[ipaddress of RPI]:9090/video` you should able to view the camera feeds with some facial recognition information.
+Once system is ready, open a browser and goto URL `http://[ipaddress of RPI]:9090/video` we should able to view the camera feeds with some facial recognition information.
 <br/><br/>

 **Parameters:**